-On Sunday March 17th 2019 Warwick Fulton was elected as the new Deputy President of the St Vincent de Paul Society National Council of Australia.
-Warwick has been a member of the National Council for the past 2 years following his election as the President of the Territory Council of Canberra and Goulburn.
+On Sunday March 17 2019, Warwick Fulton was elected as the new Deputy President of the St Vincent de Paul Society National Council of Australia.
+Warwick has been a member of the National Council since 2016 following his election as President of the Territory Council of Canberra and Goulburn.

-Warwick comes from Caringbah in the Sutherland Shire where he was raised as an only child and where he was educated by the Brothers at De La Salle Caringbah and De La Salle Cronulla.
+Warwick comes from Caringbah in the Sutherland Shire where he was raised as an only child and educated by the Brothers at De La Salle Caringbah and De La Salle Cronulla.

-On finishing school in 1965 Warwick joined the Australian Taxation Office (ATO) in Sydney.
-Tax was calculated manually and the Social Security Levy added.
-More complex calculations were made by slide rule before the advent of calculators.
+On finishing school in 1965 Warwick joined the Australian Taxation Office (ATO) in Sydney, at a time tax was calculated manually and the Social Security Levy added.
+(More complex calculations were made by slide rule before the advent of calculators).

-Warwick progressed to tax auditing of share transactions during the heady days of the Poseidon boom of 1970s and then to Tax Appeals where he was able to use his legal studies.
-In 1977 he was admitted as a Barrister and was enticed to the ATO in Canberra where he worked until 1993.
+Warwick progressed to tax auditing of share transactions during the heady days of the Poseidon boom of the 1970s and then to Tax Appeals where he was able to put his legal studies to good use.
+In 1977 he was admitted as a Barrister and enticed to the ATO in Canberra where he worked until 1993.

 Warwick joined the St Vincent de Paul Conference at Kambah in 2008 and the following year became Conference President, a position held until 2011 at which time he became Tuggeranong Regional President until 2012; Vice President for Conferences, Recruitment and Training 2012 to 2016 before his election as Territory Council President in March 2016.

-Warwick married the love of his life, Marian 1972 and has three daughters – Temena, Deborah and Gabrielle.
-There are now seven grandchildren ranging from 1 to 17 years old.
+In 1972 Warwick married Marian, the love of his life, together they have three daughters – Temena, Deborah and Gabrielle and seven grandchildren.